Georgia's governor signs ban on certain gender-affirming care for minors | KRDO

 LGBTQ advocates, however, have expressed concern over restricting access to such treatment, which is medically necessary, evidence-based care that uses a multidisciplinary approach to help a person from their assigned gender — the one the person was designated at birth — to their affirmed gender, the gender by which one wants to be known.

+“SB 140 will outlaw the care necessary to save children’s lives,” Rep. Nikema Williams, who chairs the Democratic Party of Georgia, said in a statement after the signing.
+“It is not only cruel, but it flies in the face of medical science, standards of patient care, and the lived experiences of those whom it impacts.”

-Democratic state Sen. Josh McLaurin said in a speech, after the bill was passed in Georgia’s Senate Tuesday with a 31-21 vote, that he had concerns about the bill’s consequences for Georgia’s youth.
+Democratic state Sen. Josh McLaurin shared similar concerns about the bill’s consequences for Georgia’s youth, after it passed in Georgia’s Senate Tuesday with a 31-21 vote.

 “Kids will commit suicide.
 Kids will feel like they’re not being heard, that their basic existence is being invalidated and erased,” McLaurin said.